OpenSextant/Xponents/Xlayer/doc/README_Xlayer_REST.md

 ```
    from opensextant.xlayer import XlayerClient

-   # Ah,...
-Demo Client, really.
    xtractor = XlayerClient(serverURL)

    # Python call -- Send the text, process the text, print the JSON response to console.
-   xtractor.process('test doc#1',
+   xtractor.process("test doc#1",
-       'Where is 56:08:45N, 117:33:12W?
-Is it near Lisbon or closer to Saskatchewan?'
+       "Where is 56:08:45N, 117:33:12W?
+Is it near Lisbon or closer to Saskatchewan?"
-       + 'Seriously, what part of Canada would you visit to see the new prime minister discus our border?'
+       + "Seriously, what part of Canada would you visit to see the new prime minister discus our border?"
-       + 'Do you think Hillary Clinton or former President Clinton have an opinion on our Northern Border?')
+       + "Do you think Hillary Clinton or former President Clinton have an opinion on our Northern Border?")

    # NOTE -- This is draft 0.1;  We can certainly make a more complete Client API using our own
    # python or Java data model and API.
 This demo client demonstrates primarily the connectivity.
-   #
 ```

 	 {
 	  "response": {
 	    "status": "ok",